Headphones might all look and function the same – wear them over your head and they’ll pump sound into your ears.

 Better Sound Isolation

 The main advantage of closed back headphones is that you hear much less external noise when using them.
 This obviously makes them the ideal type of headphone for use in public spaces.
 They’re also better studio headphones when used for recording sessions.

-Closed back headphones don’t just keep sound out, though.
+Closed back headphones don’t just keep background noise out, though.
 They also keep sound in.

 Think about it, a solid wall does a much better job keeping sound inside than a screened window.
 That same principle applies to closed back headphones.
 This makes them the perfect type of headphone to take out and about—you probably don’t want everyone else to know what you’re listening to.